 The bonus is that it rocks.
 Literally.
 It’s got little pistons and it rocks back and forth.
 Ah…

-Now that I have more space to carry stuff around (thanks, Ridgeline!), I’m looking for a gravity chair, one of those big hulking monsters that you can stretch out on like a chaise lounge.
-I tried one in Boulder at the same time I bought the Strongback and now that’s the benchmark for my next purchase.
+Now that I have more space to carry stuff around (thanks, Ridgeline!), I own a really comfortable LaFuma Zero Gravity recliner, one of those big hulking monsters that you can stretch out on.
+I tried one in Boulder at the same time I bought the Strongback and finally got a good price at Amazon for one.
+I’ve had this model for over 2 years now and it’s been great.
+My back likes it, my butt likes it, and at night, I can easily enjoy the night sky by pushing all the way back to full reclining position.
+Best camping chair ever, in my experience.

 If you enjoyed this equipment review, check out my recommendations for camping equipment outside the trailer